code-dev-pro/ARmol/README.md

 # ARmol
-This is an AR experimentation with AR.js and muliple markers.
+This is an AR experimentation with AR.js and multiple markers.

 Demo : https://www.youtube.com/watch?v=t9nTN1XyDQs